omkarsinghoks/job-booking-api/README.md

 ## Contact

-For questions or support, open an issue or contact [your-email@example.com](mailto:your- oksi6189@gmail.com).
+For questions or support, open an issue or contact(mailto:your- oksi6189@gmail.com).